OpenEvalProject/evals/manuscripts/elife-66659/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/66659/elife-66659-fig5-v2.jpg)

 **Figure 5.:** (A) Time-lapse imaging of Neur-GFP (green) together with Baz-Scarlet (red) during sensory organ precursor (SOP) cytokinesis in control (n = 8).
 Yellow dashed rectangles highlight the high magnifications depicted on the panels on the right.
-(B) Time-lapse imaging of NiGFP (green) together with Histone 2B (H2B)-RFP expressed under the neur minimal driver (grey) during SOP cytokinesis in neur (n = 13).
+(B) Time-lapse imaging of NiGFP (green) together with Histone 2B (H2B)-RFP expressed under the neur minimal driver (grey) during SOP cytokinesis in neur1F65 (n = 13).
 Red and blue dots correspond to the pIIb or pIIb-like cells and pIIa, respectively.
 Clones of mutant cells are identified by the loss of the nuclear marker nls-RFP.
-(1F65B’) 3D schematic representations of NiGFP localisation (green) along the interface in neur.
+(B’) 3D schematic representations of NiGFP localisation (green) along the interface in neur1F65.
 Apical surface of pIIb and pIIb-like cells is in red.
 The interface between the SOP daughters is outlined in red and the apical surface of neighbouring epidermal cells is outlined in dark grey.
-(1F65C) Quantification of NiGFP fluorescence intensity at the apical interface between SOP daughters in control (green, n = 9) and in neur mutant (magenta, n = 10). *p-value ≤ 0.05.
-(1F65C–C’’) Quantification of the number (C’) and fluorescence intensity (C’’) of NiGFP-positive lateral clusters over time in control (green, n = 9) or in neur mutant (magenta, n = 10). *p-value < 0.05, **p-value ≤ 0.01, and ***p-value ≤ 0.001.
-(1F65D) Localisation of Baz (green) in control (n = 7) neur mutant (n = 7).
+(C) Quantification of NiGFP fluorescence intensity at the apical interface between SOP daughters in control (green, n = 9) and in neur1F65 mutant (magenta, n = 10). *p-value ≤ 0.05.
+(C–C’’) Quantification of the number (C’) and fluorescence intensity (C’’) of NiGFP-positive lateral clusters over time in control (green, n = 9) or in neur1F65 mutant (magenta, n = 10). *p-value < 0.05, **p-value ≤ 0.01, and ***p-value ≤ 0.001.
+(D) Localisation of Baz (green) in control (n = 7) neur1F65 mutant (n = 7).
 Clones of mutant cells are identified by the loss of the nuclear marker nls-RFP (magenta).
-(1F65D’) Localisation of Baz-mCherry (magenta) together with H2B-IRF670 (grey) expressed under the neur minimal driver in control (n = 23) and upon silencing of Neur (n = 15) during SOP cytokinesis.
+(D’) Localisation of Baz-mCherry (magenta) together with H2B-IRF670 (grey) expressed under the neur minimal driver in control (n = 23) and upon silencing of Neur (n = 15) during SOP cytokinesis.
 Pictures show the SOP daughter cells 10 min after the onset of anaphase.
 White arrowheads point the Baz-positive clusters at the lateral interface.
 Red and blue dots correspond to the pIIb or pIIb-like cells and pIIa, respectively.
 (D’’) Quantification of the number of Baz-positive clusters at the lateral interface in control (green, n = 23) or upon silencing of Neur (magenta, n = 15). ***p-value ≤ 0.001.
 (E) Kymographs generated from high-resolutions acquisition (every 2 s, starting at t12 min) and illustrating the colocalisation between NiGFP (green) and Baz-mCherry (magenta) at the interface of SOP daughters upon silencing of Neur (n = 11).
 On the kymographs, tracks correspond to the movement of the clusters.
 (E’) Histogram representing the NiGFP/Baz-mCherry colocalisation (Mander’s coefficient) in apical and lateral clusters based on kymographs in control (green, n = 10) and upon silencing of Neur (magenta, n = 6).
 Time is in min. t0 corresponds to the onset of anaphase.
 Scale bars are 5 and 1 μm for the kymographs.

-## Numb negatively regulates the Baz-Notch lateral interface clusters
+### Numb negatively regulates the Baz-Notch lateral interface clusters

 To further investigate the minimal requirements for the occurrence of Baz-Notch clusters at the pIIa-pIIb interface, we next analysed the function of Numb.
 In contrast to Neur, Numb does not colocalise with Baz-Scarlet-positive clusters at the pIIa-pIIb interface (Figure 6A).
 Inhibition of Numb, which results in a gain-of-function Notch phenotype (Guo et al., 1996), is accompanied by increased Notch transient signals at the apical pIIa-pIIa-like interface (Figure 6B–C), and a higher number of brighter clusters at the lateral interface of NiGFP (Figure 6B, B’, C’ and C’’).
 These data are consistent with those previously published (Couturier et al., 2012; Trylinski et al., 2017), and further show that the accumulation of lateral Notch clusters persists until at least 36 min after anaphase onset.
 Upon silencing of Numb, Baz localises in lateral interface clusters at the pIIa-pIIa like interface (Figure 6D, D’ and E), where it colocalises with NiGFP, as revealed by the dynamics of the Baz-Notch clusters at high spatio-temporal resolution (Figure 6F).